 - 9 oz./250 g. strong white flour

 - 9 oz./250 g. wholegrain wheat flour

 - 18 fl oz./500 ml. buttermilk

 Heat the oven to 200 C/400 F/Gas 6.

 In a large bowl, mix together the flours, salt, and bicarbonate of soda.
 Add the buttermilk and stir to form a loose dough.

 Lightly dust the work surface with flour and turn out the dough.
 Knead the dough gently until smooth.

-Shape the dough into a ball and flatten to roughly 5cm/ 2in thick.
+Shape the dough into a ball and flatten to roughly 2 inches thick.
 Using a sharp knife lightly slash the surface of the dough in the shape of a cross.

-Place the dough on a greased, baking sheet and bake in the oven for 30-35 mins until well risen and a light brown color.
+Place the dough on a greased, baking sheet and bake in the oven for 30 to 35 minutes until well risen and a light brown color.